-Since 2002, over 348 UMW students have participated in the UMW in Spain program for a summer, semester or for an academic year at our partner institution, the University of Deusto-CIDE.
+Since 2002, over 500 UMW students have participated in the UMW in Spain program for a summer, semester or for an academic year at our partner institution, the University of Deusto-CIDE.
 You do not have to be a Spanish major to participate; it is open to all majors.
-In fact, our course offerings address the needs of many students.
+In fact, course offerings address the needs of many students.
 Some of our most typical students coming on the program are looking to:

 - complete UMW’s Gen Ed Requirements:

-Foreign Language, Experiential Learning or Global Inquiry - complete IA major requirement of two courses at the advanced level in a foreign languge
+- complete IA major requirement of two courses at the advanced level in a foreign language

 - take courses in the following majors:

-Spanish, Business, Economics, International Affairs, Math or Political Science - take courses for elective credit in their major
+- take courses for elective credit in their major

 - experience studying in another country